LK (Carolina Carol Bela)

 "LK (Carolina Carol Bela)", sometimes referred to as "It's the Way", is a 2002 drum and bass song by DJ Marky, XRS, and Stamina MC which reached No. 17 on the UK Singles Chart.
 It has been described as "seminal" by NME, and samples Toquinho & Jorge Ben's "Carolina Carol Bela".
 Piri & Tommy have performed it in concert and cited it as an inspiration for their 2024 EP About Dancing.

 DJ Marky version

-"LK" was produced in 2002 in XRS's studio after DJ Marky gave up on recreating the sound of Ed Rush and Optical's "Wormhole".
+"LK" was produced in XRS's studio after DJ Marky was told by Marcus Intalex about his interest in starting a new drum and bass record label, which would become known as Soul:R.

+At first, they attempted to recreate the sound of Ed Rush and Optical's "Wormhole" but scrapped it due to failing to match their sound.

 "LK" was originally an instrumental, and samples vocals and guitar from Toquinho and Jorge Ben's "Carolina Carol Bela", the B-side of "Que Maravilha".
 The song's title, "LK", is a truncated form of "Liquid Kitchen", an epithet given to the song by DJ Marky after coming back from XRS's studio and walking in on his mother washing up.
+A different title, in reference to DJ Patife, was considered, but had been dropped for "LK".

+Once completed, it was first given to Marcus Intalex with the intention of it being signed and released onto Soul:R, who told DJ Marky that it was "a shit tune."
+ST Files, close collaborator with Marcus Intalex (under the alias M.I.S.T) and co-founder of Soul:R, expressed interest in "LK" but ultimately sided with Marcus Intalex's decision to not sign "LK".

+Due to the harsh feedback and rejection by Soul:R, DJ Marky made a career decision to only DJ rather than produce records.

+Bryan Gee was later given "LK" after meeting with DJ Marky in Miami and persuaded him to give up any new tracks, though DJ Marky was reluctant after the negative feedback by Soul:R. It was signed to V Recordings and released in 2002.